 Rococo motifs are still present in tons of modern design, and with the right color combinations you can achieve that light regal vibe in your own home.
 Get the grandeur of a bed fit for a princess, by adding a regal bed crown over top of your existing bed (or couch), and drape it with a soft pastel fabric.

-Next, accent the room with a small chandelier and a set of golden wall sconces to add instant texture that will jazz up the space.
-Finally, finish it off with pops of similar pastel colors and soft velvety textures in the pillows and bedding for that airy 18th century Rococo vibe.
+Next, jazz up the space with a small chandelier and a set of golden wall sconces.
+Finally, finish it off with pops of pastel and velvety pillows for a Rococo vibe that’s a big part of Beauty and The Beast.

 Modern Italian Baroque Home Design Ideas